lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 To summarize the process of creating an instance of vtkRectilinearGrid, we follow four steps.
 In this example (shown in **Figure 5-20**), we assume that the name of the vtkRectilinearGrid instance is rgrid.

-1. Create the dataset geometry by creating three instances of vtkDataArray, one for each of the $x-y-z$ coordinate axes.
+1. Create the dataset geometry by creating three instances of vtkDataArray, one for each of the _x-y-z_ coordinate axes.
 We will assume that the number of values in each scalar is $n_x$, $n_y$, and $n_z$.

 2. Each of the three instances is assigned to the x, y,and z axes using ther grid->SetXCoordinates(), rgrid->SetYCoordinates(), and rgrid->SetZCoordinates() methods, respectively.